nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 contract transfer operation MUST fail.
 Transfer hook is to be set by the token contract administrator before any transfers can happen.
 The concrete token contract implementation MAY impose additional restrictions on who may set the hook.
-If set hook operation is not permitted, it MUST fail without changing existing hook state.
+If the set hook operation is not permitted, it MUST fail without changing existing hook configuration.

 For each transfer operation token contract MUST invoke transfer hook and return corresponding operation as part of the transfer entry point result.